chrisweb/chris.lu/README.md

 not much in there right now, for the moment we only add one line in the experimental block to enable the app dir which is still experimental (in beta at the time 01.01.2003)

-Note: next,js 13 got released at the end of 2022 and even though it included a lot of improvements for existing features it also now includes the new `app` directory which is what we will use in this toturial, as the next.js team reminds as at several places this feature will evolve and get improved a lot over the coming months, the next.js team added it to next.js 13 so that developers can start playing with it and to hopefully gather a lot of good feedback from the community but they also made it clear that you probably shouldn't use this in production just yet and wait a little bit longer for it to mature
+Note: **next.js 13** got released at the end of 2022 and even though it included a lot of improvements for existing features it also now includes the new `app` directory which is what we will use in this toturial, as the next.js team reminds as at several places this feature will evolve and get improved a lot over the coming months, the next.js team added it to **next.js 13** so that developers can start playing with it and to hopefully gather a lot of good feedback from the community but they also made it clear that you probably shouldn't use this in production just yet and wait a little bit longer for it to mature

 #### convert the next.js configuration to an ES module